 Sec.
-603. For any change in the income of a recipient of the food assistance program, the family independence program, or state disability assistance that results in a benefit decrease, the
+603. For any change in the income of a recipient of the food assistance program, the family independence program, or state disability assistance that results in a benefit decrease, the department shall notify the recipient of the amount of the decrease not later than 15 work days before the first day of the month in which the decrease takes effect.

-- department shall notify the recipient of the amount of the decrease not later than 15 work days before the first day of the month in which the decrease takes effect. - Sec.
-604. (1) From the funds appropriated in part 1 for state 5 disability assistance payments, the department shall operate a 6 state disability assistance program.
-Except as provided in 7 subsection (3), to be eligible for the program, an individual must be a needy citizen of the United States or alien exempted from the 8 SSI citizenship requirement who is not less than 18 years of age, 9 10 or an emancipated minor, and meets 1 or more of the following 11 requirements: - (a) Is a recipient of SSI, Social Security, or medical 12 assistance due to disability or being 65 years of age or older.
-13 - 14 (b) Is an individual with a physical or mental impairment that 15 meets federal SSI disability standards, except that the minimum 16 duration of the disability must be 90 days.
-Substance use disorder 17 alone is not a basis for eligibility. - (c) Is a resident of an adult foster care facility, a home for 18 19 the aged, a county infirmary, or a substance use disorder treatment 20 center. - (d) Is an individual receiving 30-day postresidential substance use disorder treatment. - (e) Is an individual diagnosed as having AIDS. - 24 (f) Is an individual receiving special education services 25 through a local intermediate school district. - (q) Is a caretaker of a disabled individual who meets the 26 27 requirements specified in subdivision (a), (b), (e), or (f). - (2) An applicant for or recipient of state disability 28 29 assistance is considered needy if the applicant or recipient does both of the following:
+Sec.
+604. (1) From the funds appropriated in part 1 for state disability assistance payments, the department shall operate a state disability assistance program.
+Except as provided in subsection (3), to be eligible for the program, an individual must be a needy citizen of the United States or alien exempted from the SSI citizenship requirement who is not less than 18 years of age, or an emancipated minor, and meets 1 or more of the following requirements:

+- (a) Is a recipient of SSI, Social Security, or medical assistance due to disability or being 65 years of age or older. - (b) Is an individual with a physical or mental impairment that meets federal SSI disability standards, except that the minimum duration of the disability must be 90 days.
+Substance use disorder alone is not a basis for eligibility. - (c) Is a resident of an adult foster care facility, a home for the aged, a county infirmary, or a substance use disorder treatment center. - (d) Is an individual receiving 30-day postresidential substance use disorder treatment. - (e) Is an individual diagnosed as having AIDS. - (f) Is an individual receiving special education services through a local intermediate school district. - (g) Is a caretaker of a disabled individual who meets the requirements specified in subdivision (a), (b), (e), or (f). - (2) An applicant for or recipient of state disability assistance is considered needy if the applicant or recipient does both of the following:

-- (a) Meets the same asset test as is applied for the familyindependence program. - 4 (b) Has a monthly budgetable income that is less than the5 payment standards. - (3) Except for an individual described in subsection (1)(c) or (d), an individual is not disabled under this section if the individual's drug addiction or alcoholism is a contributing factor material to the determination of disability. - (4) As used in this section: - 11 (a) "Material to the determination of disability" means that, if the individual stopped using drugs or alcohol, the individual's 12 remaining physical or mental limitations would not be disabling.
-If 13 14 the individual's remaining physical or mental limitations would be 15 disabling, then the drug addiction or alcoholism is not material to 16 the determination of disability and the individual may receive 17 state disability assistance, but the individual must actively 18 participate in a substance abuse treatment program, and the 19 assistance must be paid to a third party or through vendor 20 payments. - (b) "Substance abuse treatment" includes receipt of inpatient or outpatient services or participation in Alcoholics Anonymous or a similar program. - Sec.
-605. The level of reimbursement provided to state disability assistance recipients in licensed adult foster care facilities must be the same as the prevailing SSI rate under the personal care category. - 28 Sec.
-606. County department offices shall require each 29 recipient of family independence program and state disability assistance who has applied with the Social Security Administration for SSI to sign a contract to repay any assistance rendered through the family independence program or state disability assistance program on receipt of retroactive SSI benefits.
+- (a) Meets the same asset test as is applied for the family independence program. - (b) Has a monthly budgetable income that is less than the payment standards. - (3) Except for an individual described in subsection (1)(c) or (d), an individual is not disabled under this section if the individual's drug addiction or alcoholism is a contributing factor material to the determination of disability. - (4) As used in this section: - (a) "Material to the determination of disability" means that, if the individual stopped using drugs or alcohol, the individual's remaining physical or mental limitations would not be disabling.
+If the individual's remaining physical or mental limitations would be disabling, then the drug addiction or alcoholism is not material to the determination of disability and the individual may receive state disability assistance, but the individual must actively participate in a substance abuse treatment program, and the assistance must be paid to a third party or through vendor payments. - (b) "Substance abuse treatment" includes receipt of inpatient or outpatient services or participation in Alcoholics Anonymous or a similar program. - Sec.
+605. The level of reimbursement provided to state disability assistance recipients in licensed adult foster care facilities must be the same as the prevailing SSI rate under the personal care category. - Sec.
+606. County department offices shall require each recipient of family independence program and state disability assistance who has applied with the Social Security Administration for SSI to sign a contract to repay any assistance rendered through the family independence program or state disability assistance program on receipt of retroactive SSI benefits.